meg-coningsby/foster-hero-app-project2/README.md

 If you want to remove your user profile on the app, head to Foster Carers and then your specific user page.
 You should see a 'Remove' button.
 Please note, removing your user profile will log you out of the app.

-Please note, all the data already included in the app is just for demo purposes.
-No real data was used (although all the cats linked to the Foster Carer 'Meg' were all my foster cats at one point - their data has been made up, but their photos and names are real!
-All have been adopted and are now in new homes.)
+_Please note, all the data included in the app is just for demo purposes.
+Most of the data in the app has been made up, although all the cats linked to the Foster Carer 'Meg' were all my foster cats at one point.
+The details of each of these cats are still made up, but their photos and names are real!
+All have been adopted and are now in new homes._

 <a id="item-four"></a>